 It was a big decision to make and we put a lot of thought into it (see below for the details), but once we opted for it, it literally took us 2 minutes to launch it.

 The 2-minute guide to a public roadmap

-We wanted to keep it clean and simple, so we used Trello’s board organization for the task.
+We wanted to keep it clean and simple, so we used Trello’s board organization before switching to Product Board.
 It takes no more than 3 steps: